Slick Naim

 Solvan "Slick" Naim is an Algerian-American rapper, writer, actor, and director.
 He is known for creating, writing, and starring in the Netflix comedy series It's Bruno!
 (2019).
-He had also directed episodes of The Blacklist, Power, Mo, Snowfall and The Equalizer.
+He had also directed episodes of The Blacklist, Power, Mo, Snowfall, The Equalizer, and Daredevil: Born Again.

 Naim released his rap album Proof of Concept on 17 May 2019.

 Early life and childhood

 Naim was born in New York City to a Jewish father, Norman Hirsch, and an Arab mother, who immigrated from Algeria to work in the United States.
 His parents divorced shortly after his birth.
 Growing up, he went "back and forth" between Washington Heights, where his father lived, and Queens, where his mother lived.
 He was assigned the moniker "Slick" by his classmates in middle school because he was always finding ways to get out of class early, and get better grades.

 Naim started writing songs and rap from an early age.
 As a teenager, he wrote his first-ever track, a six-minute song "with no hook" about "this kid from the hood who makes it big in music and one of his boys gets a beat down by the police for no reason."
 He moved to Bushwick once he turned eighteen "back when rent was $1,000 for a two bedroom".
 While writing and creating music, he worked as a door-to-door salesman for energy providers, and as a personal trainer at various fitness establishments, including Lucille Roberts.
 He also worked at restaurant chains such as Dave & Busters and ESPN Zone.
 During this time, he adopted his first dog, Bella, from a rescue in The Bronx.
 In an interview with Vibe, Naim recalled being forced to move out from one of his Bushwick apartments because of gentrification, after his rent was increased by seventy percent.
 "I've seen it left and right, the police evicting people and putting their things in the street.
 Next thing you know everything gets renewed and we got people from Wisconsin moving in," he said.

 Eventually, Naim secured a lease for a much bigger apartment, and adopted two more dogs: Bruno, another rescue from The Bronx, and Angie, a Midtown Manhattan rescue.
 Bruno later inspired Naim to create It's Bruno! for Netflix, and played the eponymous role in the series.

 Naim graduated from New York University's Clive Davis School of Recorded Music.